yorkchanbraintechscience/mongodb-backup-s3/README.md

   deenoize/mongodb-backup-s3
 ```

 If your bucket in not standard region and you get `A client error (PermanentRedirect) occurred when calling the PutObject operation: The bucket you are attempting to access must be addressed using the specified endpoint.
-Please send all future requests to this endpoint` use REGION_BUCKET var like this:
+Please send all future requests to this endpoint` use BUCKET_REGION env var like this:

 ```
 docker run -d \